Part VI

 - Watch for martyrdom when you’re depleted—giving to be liked rather than to serve.

-- Check: “Do I have a surplus?
-Is my cup full enough to pour?”
+- Check: “Do I have enough steadiness and surplus to give cleanly?”

 2. Taking (I do, for Me)